Amruta-Nadgouda/MLE-Exercise/README.md

 ## Problem Statement:
 BMI plays a crucial role in determining the insurance price quote.
 The goal of this project is to implement an application so that customers get a quote instantly and this greatly enhances the public perception of the industry.

-Detailed documentation can be found in "MLE_Exercise_Prudential.pdf".
+Detailed documentation can be found in "MLE_Exercise_Prudential.pdf" under documents.

 ## Dataset:
 The dataset used to build an ML model is "Dummy-Data.csv".